David-Jampana-Abraham-Luther/securegpt-compliance-monitoring/README.md

-# securegpt-compliance-monitoring
-An intelligent agent-based system that checks system logs for cybersecurity compliance based on NIST standards.
-It uses SecureGPT and AWS Lambda to detect violations, create service tickets, and store the results automatically.

 # SecureGPT Compliance Monitoring 🚀

 This project is part of a larger modular cybersecurity solution developed by the **Cyber Sentinel** team.
 It focuses on automated compliance monitoring of log datasets using SecureGPT, ensuring adherence to NIST standards such as: